 The Samsung Galaxy S8 was the first to introduce the Infinity Display, that referred to the fact it had an edge-to-edge display with virtually no bezels.
 The front-mounted home button was moved to the back too, albeit in a slightly awkward position - something Samsung should correct with the S9.

-While there was also a second variant in the Plus, the standard Galaxy S8 came with curved edges as standards.
+While there was also a second variant in the S8 Plus, which came with a bigger screen and better battery, but the standard Galaxy S8 came with curved edges as standard.

 Samsung Galaxy S9